 - The drag is pretty okay

-Best Fly Reels For Trout – Buying Guide
+Buying Guide For Best Fly Reels For Trout

-To help you buy the best fly reel for trout fishing, I compile a list of all that you do or do not need.
+To help you buy the best fly fishing reel for trout, I compile a list of all that you do or do not need.

 What You Need:

-Here’s what you’ll need in your best fly reel for trout:
+Here’s what you’ll need in your best fly reels for trout: